miking-lang/miking-ipm/README.md

 ### Getting Started

+###### **MENTION!**
+This does not work with Safari as a browser, please test it with a different browser for the moment (Chrome and Firefox work)

 Before you can start visualizing your models inside a web browser, you need to install the following Node packages using NPM (Node Package Manager): http-server

 	npm install -g browser-sync